75lb/typical/README.md

 <a name="module_typical.isArrayLike"></a>

 ### t.isArrayLike(input) ⇒ <code>boolean</code>
-An array-like value has all the properties of an array, but is not an array instance.
-Examples in the `arguments` object.
-Returns true if the input value is an object, not null and has a `length` property with a numeric value.
+An array-like value has all the properties of an array yet is not an array instance.
+An example is the `arguments` object.
+Returns `true`` if the input value is an object, not `null`` and has a `length` property set with a numeric value.

 **Kind**: static method of [<code>typical</code>](#module_typical)